-During the five-year period from fiscal year 2000 through fiscal year 2004, total revenues and other sources increased by an average of 4.6 percent annually.
-Tax revenues during this same period increased by an annual average of 2.7 percent.
-During the past several fiscal years, slow economic growth and the resulting slow growth for tax revenues have caused fees and license income and other financing sources such as transfers from other funds to become a larger portion of income to the General Fund.
-Expenditures and other uses during the fiscal years 2000 through 2004 rose at an average annual rate of 5.4 percent.
-Comparison of expenditures by individual category in fiscal years 2002 through 2004 to prior fiscal years is not reliable due to a change to the definitions for these expenditure categories in fiscal year 2002.
+During the five-year period from fiscal year 2001 through fiscal year 2005, total revenues and other sources increased by an average of 6.5 percent annually.
+Tax revenues during this same period increased by an annual average of 4.3 percent with a portion of the average annual growth rate attributable to various tax rate and base changes enacted over the same period.
+During the past several fiscal years, fees and license income and other financing sources such as transfers from other funds have continued to become a larger portion of income to the General Fund.
+Expenditures and other uses during the fiscal years 2001 through 2005 rose at an average annual rate of 6.9 percent.
+Comparison of expenditures by individual category in fiscal years 2002 through 2005 to prior fiscal years is not reliable due to a change to the definitions for these expenditure categories in fiscal year 2002.

-The fund balance at June 30, 2004 totaled \$3,006.5 million, an increase of \$648.8 million from the balance at June 30, 2003.
-The fiscal year 2004 year-end unreserved-undesignated portion of the fund balance was \$1,633.3 million, \$318.8 million above the amount recorded for fiscal year 2003 at years end.
+The fund balance at June 30, 2005 totaled \$2,869.1 million, a decrease of \$137.4 million from the balance at June 30, 2004.
+The fiscal year 2005 year-end unreserved-undesignated portion of the fund balance was \$927.2 million, \$706.1 million below the amount recorded for fiscal year 2004 at years end.

-Table 7 on the next page presents a summary of revenues and expenditures (GAAP basis for the General Fund, including the Budget Stabilization Reserve Fund that replaced the Tax Stabilization Reserve Fund) for the fiscal years 2000 through 2004.
+Table 7 on the next page presents a summary of revenues and expenditures (GAAP basis for the General Fund, including the Budget Stabilization Reserve Fund that replaced the Tax Stabilization Reserve Fund) for the fiscal years 2001 through 2005.

+Table 7

-Table 7 Results of Operations-General Fund GAAP Basis-Unaudited
+Results of Operations-General Fund

+GAAP Basis-Unaudited